Dr George Rice Community Garden

 There is a patch of land beside St Nicholas Church.
 It's right by the civic offices and under the shadow of the Gibson Road car park.

-The plot of land is overgrown.
-It has become an area that is associated with litter and anti-social behaviour.
+The plot of land was overgrown.
+It had become an area that is associated with litter and anti-social behaviour.

-We have a vision for a new community garden right in the heart of Sutton.
+We are guided by a vision for a new community garden right in the heart of Sutton.
 A space for all community groups to use, whether young or old.

 Are you interested in helping?